MarkIvanDev/nittygritty-source-generators/NittyGritty.SourceGenerators/NittyGritty.SourceGenerators/README.md

 ﻿# Nitty Gritty Source Generators
-This package includes the following source generators:
+This package contains the following source generators:

 ### Property Generator
 Generate *observable* properties by annotating your fields inside a class with `[Notify]`.
 The class should have `ObservableObject` as its base class.
 You can also annotate your field with `[AlsoNotify]` to also raise the property changed event for other properties whenever the generated property is set.